 For the Bars

 - Mix all ingredients together by hand in a bowl.
+It’ll be easier to melt the coconut butter.
+I heat the glass jar in a sauce pan full of hot water.
+You could also microwave the jar if it’s glass.
 It may take a bit of stirring before the dough comes together.

 - Form into 8 equal bars.
 I used this inexpensive silicon mold to make my bars all the same size.
 This is the trick to getting them to look really pretty as well!
 However, you can also use a greased glass baking sheet, or you can shape the bars by hand.